 Stardust has 30 partners (9 cities, public and private companies, technological centres, universities and SMEs) in nine European countries.

 The ‘light tower’ cities are Pamplona, Trento (Italy) and Tampere (Finland).

-In addition to the city of Pamplona, the Navarrese partners taking part are the National Renewable Energy Centre - CENER (project coordinator), the Government of Navarre, Zabala Innovation Consulting, Jofemar and the UPNA through the Smart Cities Institute.
-The telecommunications company SICE and Gas Natural Fenosa complete the Spanish consortium.
+In addition to the city of Pamplona, the Navarrese partners taking part are the National Renewable Energy Centre - CENER (project coordinator), the Government of Navarre, Zabala Innovation Consulting, Bee Planet, the Metropolitan Authority (Mancomunidad de la Comarca de Pamplona) and the public university (UPNA) through the Smart Cities Institute.
+The telecommunications company SICE completes the Spanish consortium.